UPPMAX/jobstats/README.md

     -q | --quiet       Do not produce table output

+    -Q | --Quick       Run finishedjobinfo with the -q option, which is slightly faster but does not include SLURM's record of maximum memory used.
+With this option, memory usage analyses can only rely upon what is reported at 5-minute intervals, and the trace of maximum memory used (dotted black line) is not produced.

     -d                 Produce a header for table output

     -h | --help | -?
 Produce detailed help information